didenamine/Dry_cleaners_app/README.md

 > 5 - you will find a new file been made called build<br />
 > 6 - Enter in that file and you will see the exe file (Pressing_app.exe)<br />
 > 7 - the app won't work outside of that folder because of it dependencies  <br />

+Note : The clothes in the database are just examples.